chaitanya046/chaitanya046.github.io/_pages/about.md

 My name is Chaitanya Uttarwar, people often call me Chitti.
 I am a Java tech stack developer with over 2 years of experience.
 I was working with a multinational company back in India.
 Where I contributed, managed and tested a web app.
+I currently work(Part time) as a Full Stack developer at Manulife Canada.
-My area of expertise are:
+My areas of expertise are:
    - SpringBoot
    - Amazon AWS
    - RESTful APIs
    - SOAP
+   - React
+   - SQL
+   - Node
+   - Pivotal Cloud Foundry